pinewoodgreens/pinewoodgreens.github.io/_includes/announcements.md

 #### September Board Meeting Rescheduled to October 2

-The regular monthly board meeting originally scheduled for September 25 has bee rescheduled to October 2.
+The regular monthly board meeting originally scheduled for September 25 has been rescheduled to October 2.
 Please see the association calendar for the most up-to-date schedule.

 #### Regular Office Hours